bwc126/personal-site/README.md

 # ToDo:

 - Fix jumping when jumbotron changes.
 Force all images to be the same size when viewed on a particular viewport.
+(WIP 6/30/16)

 - Implement jump fix using div with a background image, dynamically changing opacity for transitions.
 Fade-out -> change url -> fade-in.
 This should also force viewable area of pics to be same for every pic.